mesosphere/dcos-docs-site/pages/docs/1.10/overview/architecture/boot-sequence/index.md

 ---
+layout: layout.pug
-post_title: Boot Sequence
+title: Boot Sequence
-nav_title: Boot Sequence
+navigationTitle: Boot Sequence
-menu_order: 6
+menuWeight: 6
 ---

 During installation, the DC/OS component services are all started in parallel but initialize and become responsive in a relatively consistent sequence because of interdependencies.